-In addition to her stomach being full of blood, her autopsy showed that baby Jung-in had suffered multiple bone fractures in the collarbone, ribs, and arms that had started healing, indicating that the bones must have been broken 2 to 4 months prior to her death.
+In addition to her stomach being full of blood, her autopsy showed that baby Jung-in had suffered multiple bone fractures in the collarbone, ribs, and arms that had started healing, indicating that the bones must have been broken 2 to 4 months before her death.

-Later, during the trial it was further (after a thorough investigation) stated that baby Jung-in had most likely suffered at least one final beating approximately 4 to 5 days prior to her death that proved to be fatal.
+Later, during the trial it was further (after a thorough investigation) stated that baby Jung-in had most likely suffered at least one final beating approximately 4 to 5 days before her death that proved to be fatal.

 After her death, this heartbreaking incident was aired as an episode on the investigative series called Unanswered Questions (그것이 알고 싶다) which led to a widespread outcry amongst the national as well as international people calling for justice for baby Jung-in.